Towards a Fairer Non-negative Matrix Factorization: Introduction

 This work aims to explore a fairer alternative objective function for NMF under a specific framework of fairness and present algorithmic implementations for solving this formulation.
 Before one can seek to promote fairness, it is essential to first define what fairness means.
-Defining fairness and fighting against bias and discrimination has existed long before the advent of machine learning~\citep{saxena2019perceptions}.
-Indeed, definitions of fairness vary across tasks and settings and are generally non-universal which contributes to the difficulty of solving such problems~\citep{barocas2023fairness,mehrabi2021survey}.
+Defining fairness and fighting against bias and discrimination have existed long before the advent of machine learning~\citep{saxena2019perceptions}.
+Notably, definitions of fairness vary across tasks and settings and are generally non-universal which contributes to the difficulty of solving such problems~\citep{barocas2023fairness,mehrabi2021survey}.
 We emphasize here, as we do in the title, that our goal must be humble; we seek a \textit{fairer---not fair---}formulation, and even that will only be fairer for certain contexts and applications.
+In fact, in some cases, applying a fairer method may also result in increased error (or decreased accuracy) for some individuals, meaning that the use of any method (``fairer" or not) should always be handled with care, and appropriate fairness metrics should be measured regardless.
+See Section \ref{sec:discuss} for more discussion on this and other related points.
 Nonetheless, we view this as an important step forward, which will hopefully lead to ML algorithms with more transparency and flexibility for the end user to identify and mitigate bias.
-In our numerical experiments, we discuss the trade-offs and overall performance of our approach.